-- iii.
-Prefabricated rock aggregate faced buildings. - iv.
-Concrete block faced buildings. - v.
-Tilt-up concrete panels. - vi.
-Ribbon glass, tinted glass panels as sheathing, or tinted glass windows, windows that appear to be frameless. - e.
-Unique Buildings.
+(e) Unique buildings.
 All applicants for renovation of a unique building or new construction on a property on which exists a unique building within the Yorktown Heights Planned Design District shall be required to submit plans that respect the precedents and styles that relate to the early history of the Town.
-All plans must be in keeping with these guidelines for: - i.
-Existing unique buildings.
-For any proposal that includes an existing unique building whether to be modified or not, the applicant shall provide information concerning the original design of the building and the modifications that have taken place to the building.
-Every effort shall be made to restore the original appearance of the exterior of the building, with modifications only as considered appropriate by the Advisory Board on Architecture and Community Appearance and the Heritage Preservation Commission, should the unique building be a Designated Landmark. - ii.
-Design elements.
-All proposed improvements to buildings shall be evaluated by the Advisory Board on Architecture and Community Appearance for the appropriateness of the improvement in terms of the following design elements: - (a) Overall design and cohesiveness; - (b) Appropriate use of exterior sheathing and decorative details; - (c) Window and door configuration; and - (d) Setbacks and parking areas and site plan considerations. - 2.
-Signage.
-The following types of signs shall be preferred in the Yorktown Heights Planned Design District Overlay Zone as outlined in the Town of Yorktown Signage ordinance Manual. - a.
-Sign designs should utilize historically-referenced styles, colors, and materials to create attractive, functional, legible signs that can further enhance the town's character. - b.
-Freestanding signs should be monument signs.
-Using brick piers or bases with uplighting is encouraged. - c.
-Building sign designs should enhance and accent the architecture and character of the building.
-Signs should not block or dominate the building façade. - d.
-Building signs, painted wood signs or awning signs that are coordinated with the style, shape, color, and scale of the building are preferable to internally lit 'box signs'. - 3.
-Site Planning and Design.
-Every effort shall be made to maintain and encourage designs and layouts that enhance the pedestrian experience of the Town within the Yorktown Heights Planned Design District Overlay Zone:
+All plans must be in keeping with these guidelines for:

+- [1] Existing unique buildings.
+For any proposal that includes an existing unique building, whether to be modified or not, the applicant shall provide information concerning the original design of the building and the modifications that have taken place to the building.
+Every effort shall be made to restore the original appearance of the exterior of the building, with modifications only as considered appropriate by the Advisory Board on Architecture and Community Appearance and the Heritage Preservation Commission, should the unique building be a designated landmark. - [2] Design elements.
+All proposed improvements to buildings shall be evaluated by the Advisory Board on Architecture and Community Appearance for the appropriateness of the improvement in terms of the following design elements: - [a] Overall design and cohesiveness; - [b] Appropriate use of exterior sheathing and decorative details; - [c] Window and door configuration; and - [d] Setbacks and parking areas and site plan considerations. - (2) Signage.
+The following types of signs shall be preferred in the Yorktown Heights Planned Design District Overlay Zone as outlined in the Town of Yorktown signage ordinance manual. - (a) Sign designs should utilize historically referenced styles, colors, and materials to create attractive, functional, legible signs that can further enhance the Town's character. - (b) Freestanding signs should be monument signs.
+Using brick piers or bases with uplighting is encouraged. - (c) Building sign designs should enhance and accent the architecture and character of the building.
+Signs should not block or dominate the building facade. - (d) Building signs, painted wood signs or awning signs that are coordinated with the style, shape, color, and scale of the building are preferable to internally lit box signs. - (3) Site planning and design.
+Every effort shall be made to maintain and encourage designs and layouts that enhance the pedestrian experience of the Town within the Yorktown Heights Planned Design District Overlay Zone: - (a) Loading docks, overhead doors, and other service entries shall be screened and not be located facing primary street facades. - (b) Applicants shall be encouraged to contribute to the public spaces.
+Lighting fixtures and street furniture installed along public rights-of-way shall match the Yorktown Heights streetscape design plan to visually link the overlay zone. - (c) Landscaping.
+Landscaping shall be provided to create attractive facades and screen views

-- a.
-Loading docks, overhead doors, and other service entries shall be screened and not be located facing primary street facades. - b.
-Applicants shall be encouraged to contribute to the public spaces Lighting fixtures and street furniture installed along public rights-of-way shall match the Yorktown Heights streetscape design plan to visually link the overlay zone. - c.
-Landscaping.
-Landscaping shall be provided to create attractive facades and screen views of parking, loading, and refuse areas from the property frontage and from residential uses. - d.
-Parking shall not be located in the front yard unless this requirement is waived by the Planning Board due to the special circumstances of a particular site. - e.
-Shared parking and conservation parking spaces shall be encouraged wherever possible to reduce unnecessary underutilized parking areas. - f.
-Sidewalks.
+§ 300-255 § 300-255 of parking, loading, and refuse areas from the property frontage and from residential uses.

+- (d) Parking shall not be located in the front yard unless this requirement is waived by the Planning Board due to the special circumstances of a particular site. - (e) Shared parking and conservation parking spaces shall be encouraged wherever possible to reduce unnecessary underutilized parking areas. - (f) Sidewalks.
 All sidewalks shall be properly maintained in accordance with Town regulations.
 All new property developments and redevelopments must provide sidewalks along any property lines that front on public streets, unless this requirement is waived by the Planning Board due to the special circumstances of a particular site.
 Internal sidewalks will be provided as deemed appropriate by the Planning Board.

-G. Access to Site; Off-Street Parking.
+H. Access to site; off-street parking.